KotatsuKun/Language-Hub-Website/README.md

 Implementation of accessibility tools and principles

-shhh, there's some secret thing other than just basic HTML, CSS and JavaScript...
+*shhh, there's some secret thing other than just basic HTML, CSS and JavaScript...*

+## Tecnologies used

+- Bootstrap
+- ScrollReveal
+- JavaScript
+- HTML
+- WEBGL
+- TypeScript

+## Todo

+- [ ] Finish WebGL renderer